peerlibrary/meteor-peerdb/README.md

 The functions and arguments available are the same as those available for Meteor collections, with the addition of:

 * `.documents.exists(query, options)` – efficient check if any document matches given `query`
-* `.documents.bulkInsert(arrayOfDocuments, callback)` – insert multiple documents in bulk, returning the list of IDs and calling an optional callback; it has a special handling of references to minimize issues of loading documents referencing documents which are yet to be inserted
+* `.documents.bulkInsert(arrayOfDocuments, [options], callback)` – insert multiple documents in bulk, returning the list of IDs and calling an optional callback

+`bulkInsert` has a special handling of references to minimize issues of loading documents referencing documents which are yet to be inserted.
+By default, first, all documents are inserted with all optional references delayed.
+This means, all optional references are first omitted, and then all documents are updated by the second query, setting values for all optional references.
+Reference fields inside arrays are always delayed.
+Optional `options` object accepts field:
+* `dontDelay` – a list of paths of optional reference fields which should not be delayed

 In a similar way we extend the cursor returned from `.documents.find(...)` with an `exists` method which operates similar to the `count` method, only that it is more efficient: